scloud19/SECipedia/jekyll/jekyll_configs.md

 		'defaults' key in _config.yml
 			Is an array of scope/value pairs that defines which defaults should be set for a particular file path, and optionally, a file type in that path.

+			Order of presidence
+				The most specific path wins
+					See example below

+			'types' key
+				Can be set to
+					pages, posts, drafts, ANY_COLLECTION_YOU_DEFINE

+				We specify a type because we wouldn't ALL files in the project to have a default layout (ex: css, etc.)

 		Ex: Add a default layout to all files that are posts
 			defaults:
 			  -